Macrometacorp/macrometa-cache/README.md

 // create cache instance.
 const cache = new mmcache(options);

-awiat cache.create(); // Creates a global KV collection with name passed in options.
+awiat cache.create(); // Creates a global KV collection with name provided in options.
-//if not passed it creates with name `mmcache`.
+//if not provided, it creates with name `mmcache`.

 ```